 1

-Understand the concept of a DNA microarray: A DNA microarray is a tool used to detect the expression of thousands of genes at the same time.
+Understand what a DNA microarray is: it is a tool used to detect the presence of specific DNA sequences by hybridization.

-Recognize that DNA microarrays involve the use of single-stranded DNA sequences that are fixed on a solid surface.
+Recall that DNA microarrays consist of many spots, each containing single-stranded DNA sequences fixed on a solid surface, such as a glass slide or silicon chip.

-Identify that the correct component of a DNA microarray is single-stranded DNA localized on a substrate, which matches option d.
+Conclude that the correct description of a DNA microarray is (d) single-stranded DNA localized on a substrate, because this allows hybridization and detection of target sequences.

 Verified video answer for a similar problem: